mandi-m/common-angular-questions/README.md

 </div>
 ```

-### **What is the difference between property binding and attribute binding?
-When would you use one over the other?**
+### What is the difference between property binding and attribute binding?
+When would you use one ovethe other?**

 **Property Binding:**